Deploying the right volunteer retention strategies can keep volunteers coming back to fulfill new opportunities for your organization.

 Keeping track of your volunteer data is an action that your nonprofit must take.
 Volunteer data can provide your organization with the insights necessary to leverage and optimize decision-making capabilities.
 Data about your volunteer program is also an important component in measuring volunteer impact.

-Did you know that only 55% of nonprofit assess volunteer impact according to a survey by Software Advice?
+Did you know that only 55% of nonprofits assess volunteer impact according to a survey by Software Advice?
 Many organizations today still use spreadsheets as a means of capturing volunteer data.
-This process may be cost efficient but it lacks the data capture capabilities of web-based volunteer management tools.
+This process may be cost-efficient but it lacks the data capture capabilities of web-based volunteer management tools.
 If your organization is part of the 45% not measuring volunteer data chances are you are missing out on opportunities.

 Volunteer management software can: